Tbsheff/budget-app/README.md

 - **State Management:** React Query for API state management
 - **Routing:** React Router for navigation
 - **UI Components:** Custom UI components with accessibility features
-- **Chatbot Integration:** AI-powered chatbot using OpenAI API
 - **User Language Detection:** The app identifies the browser's language and translates the interface accordingly and automatically.
-- **Colorblind Mode:** In profile settings, users can change the view mode to account for color blindness.
+- **Accessible Design:** In profile settings, users can change the view mode to account for color blindness.
+Accessible for screen readers.

 ### Back-End